 Small, cute, utterly adorable, and murderous in the extreme, packs of kill kittens roam ruins, bleak forests, forlorn dungeons, and the narrow mazes of urban slums, seeking prey.
-Barring close inspection of their teeth and inner jaw (which they are unlikely to permit if alive and mobile), they appear as normal kittens until they attack, mostly in shades of black and grey.
+Barring close inspection of their teeth and inner jaw (which they are unlikely to permit if alive and mobile), they appear as normal kittens (typically colored in shades of black and grey) until they attack.

 They are rarely encountered in packs of less than 4, and are exceptionally cunning hunters, observing potential prey before striking.
 Their standard tactic is to hide (see Stealth Ambush) and then send out a scout, who will limp as if wounded and mew pathetically.
 When some victim has momentarily let down their guard to tend to the poor little thing, it will bite, and this signals the rest to use their Pack Charge reaction.
 While their individual damage is fairly low, it is easy for them to hit targets due to their kitten swarm ability, and even failed attacks will often leave a small scratch.

 Survivors of a kill kitten attack sometimes become unduly paranoid about small, cuddly, creatures, leading them to take actions which are socially unacceptable at best and alignment-threatening at worst.
 Nothing ruins a paladin’s reputation faster than being known as “Sir Val The Kitten-Crusher”.

 KILL KITTEN CREATURE 1